mono/moon/test/xaml/clock/README.txt

 clock37 - Animation starting at 00:00:01 and repeating forever
 clock38 - Same as 37 but with animation keyframes
-clock40 - HoldEnd storyboard with Stop animation inside with SpeedBahavior (precision issues)
+clock40 - HoldEnd storyboard with Stop animation inside with SpeedBahavior (precision issues) clock41 - An animation with Duration="00:00:00" and FillBehavior="Stop"